Table of Contents – Click to jump to section

 If your air conditioner is older, however, it may be more financially prudent for you to replace it.
 New systems can use less than half of the electricity of your former unit.
 It may also be better for the environment: as of 2010, ozone-damaging chlorofluorocarbon may no longer be used as a refrigerant.

 Installing a New System

-If you don’t have a central air system in your home or your current one is more than eight years old, a new air conditioner is the best option.
+If you don’t have a central air system in your home or your current one is more than 8 to 12 years old, a new air conditioner is likely the best option.
 These older systems typically operate at or below 10 SEER, or Seasonal Energy Efficiency Ratio, a metric used to measure the amount of electricity needed to provide a specific cooling result.
 These days, federal law requires new central air systems to operate at 13 SEER, which will translate into 30% less energy consumption and, consequently, lower cooling bills.